 We know you could get a lot done around the house over Labor Day Weekend, but wouldn’t you rather spend your time celebrating the end of summer instead of getting ready for fall?
 We think yes!
-Whether your family is looking for one last hurrah or something that will leave you refreshed and relaxed, we’ve put together 20 fun activities taking place over the three-day weekend.
+That’s why we’ve put together 20 fun activities taking place over the long weekend.
 You’ve labored hard enough this summer, it’s time to get out there and enjoy yourself.

-1. All weekend long you can listen to awesome music, nosh on fab food, enjoy urban craft vendors, and take in art, film and dance at the 44th Annual Bumbershoot Festival.
-Kids will find tons of fun activities in the Youngershoot Kids’ Zone (pictured above) which is great for the under 10 set.
+1. All weekend long you can listen to awesome music, nosh on fab food, enjoy urban craft vendors and take in art, film and dance at the 45th Annual Bumbershoot Festival.
+The under 10 set will find tons of fun activities in the Youngershoot Kids’ Zone (pictured above) as well as entertainment galore!

 3. Don’t miss the action all weekend long at Northwest Trek Wildlife Park as the deer, sheep, elk and moose prepare for breeding season with sparring matches and fierce showdowns.

-4. Head to Monroe to enjoy the last weekend of The Evergreen State Fair.
-In addition to fun carnival games and rides and an awesome rodeo, this old-fashioned fair will feature tons of 4-H exhibits, concerts and yummy fair food (think deep fried candy bars and elephant ears!).
+6. Head to Monroe to enjoy the last weekend of The Evergreen State Fair.
+In addition to carnival games, rides and an awesome rodeo, this old-fashioned fair will feature tons of 4-H exhibits, concerts and yummy fair food (think deep fried candy bars and elephant ears!).

-8. If you haven’t caught an Out to Lunch Summer Concert, pack a lunch and take the kiddos downtown to enjoy some great tunes with their PB&J.
+8. If you haven’t caught an Out to Lunch Summer Concert yet, pack a lunch and take the kiddos downtown to enjoy some great tunes with their PB&J.

-11. Celebrate the end of summer with an outdoor screening of Frozen and lots of family fun at Stewart Heights Park.
+10. Celebrate the end of summer with an outdoor screening of Grease at Cascade Playground.

-12. Check out the 25th Annual Bremerton Blackberry Festival.
-This sweet festival will feature games and activities for the kids, lots of tasty blackberry treats, and fun activities that will really make it feel like summer.
+11. Check out the 26th Annual Bremerton Blackberry Festival.
+This sweet festival will feature games and activities for the kids, lots of tasty blackberry treats and fun activities that will really make it feel like summer.

 13. If you’re looking for a low-key family outing, head over to the Ballard Locks and take in some tunes on the grassy hills while you watch the boats pass through the locks.

 14. Take one last trip to Jetty Island before it closes for the season.
-While you’re there, help clean up the island during the annual Trash Bash, go on a nature walk, take in a puppet show and watch local Scouts lower the flags during the closing ceremony.
+While you’re there, help clean up the island during the annual Trash Bash, visit with Smokey Bear and watch local Scouts lower the flags during the closing ceremony.

-16. Celebrate the end of summer at the Hood Canal Summer’s End Party.
-This family-friendly extravaganza will feature live music, locally-made libations, an artisan showcase, culinary experiences from Hood Canal restaurants and farmers along with canal-related activities!
+15. Celebrate the end of summer at the Hood Canal Summer’s End Party.
+This family-friendly extravaganza will feature live music, locally made libations, an artisan showcase, culinary experiences from Hood Canal restaurants and canal-related activities!

 19. Lace up your tennies and join other Seattle families for the Labor Day Half and Kids Run.
 In addition to the run, there will be tons of family activities at the post-race celebration.

 What is your family planning this Labor Day?
-Share your plans or Labor Day traditions with us in a comment below.
+Share your plans or Labor Day traditions with us in the Comments below.